Sunday, July 30, 2006

 Rickshaw Dumpling Bar (#71)

-When the line at Shake Shack is really just too long and my patience too short, this other neighborhood joint is my backup dining destination for the Madison Square Park area.
+When the line at Shake Shack is really just too long and my patience is too short, this other neighborhood joint is my backup dining destination for the Madison Square Park area.
 Dumplings are a great meal in my book.
 These come in all sorts of interesting flavors (the standard Pork, Peking Duck, and Chicken & Lemongrass are among some of the options) with matching dipping sauces (like plum and peanut).
 Paired with a side salad or soup, they make a wonderful, inexpensive, filling lunch break.
 While their chocolate ones got lots of press, I wasn’t really a fan.

 Sip Sak (#78)